 Every woman has some vaginal discharge.
-It is completely normal and serves a good purpose.
-Not only does it act as a lubricant for sexual intercourse, it also acts as a protective shield to keep infections away.
-This is because normal vaginal discharge is slightly acidic, which germs don’t like.
+It is normal and needed: it keeps your vulva and vagina moist and keeps infections away.
+This is because normal vaginal discharge is slightly acidic, which repels germs.

-The normal discharge you get is mainly a combination of dead cells and vaginal bacteria.
+Normal vaginal discharge is mainly a combination of dead cells and vaginal bacteria.
 Normal discharge will change in appearance throughout your cycle.

-Typical vaginal discharge does not smell and does not cause any irritation.
+Typical vaginal discharge does not have an offensive smell and does not cause any irritation.
 It’s quite likely that you won’t even know you have any discharge until you see some in your underwear.

 It is usually clear or creamy in colour.
 Sometimes there may be a slight yellow tint to it.

-- if it's thick and white, like cottage cheese
+- is thick and white, like cottage cheese

-- if it’s irritating or causes your vaginal area to itch
+- is irritating or causes your vaginal area to itch

 Vaginal discharge changes throughout your menstrual cycle.
 Everyone will experience different amounts of discharge.

-First week after your period – discharge is not usually present; although what is visible will probably be quite thick.
+In the first week after your period, a discharge is not usually present.
+If there is some discharge, it will probably be quite thick.

-Mid-cycle – discharge is normally thin and clear around this time.
+In the middle of your cycle, discharge is normally thin and clear.
 It may look slightly yellow or brownish if it has been in your underwear for a length of time.

 Discharge after menopause

-The vagina tends to lose its moisture after the menopause.
-This is caused by the lower oestrogen levels.
-You will still produce small amounts of discharge after menopause though.
+The vagina tends to lose its moisture after the menopause due to lower oestrogen levels.
+You will still produce small amounts of discharge after menopause.

 However, if you are experiencing yellow-white discharge, it is possible you have an infection.
-Infection after menopause is common, as the vagina doesn’t produce so much anti-bacterial mucus.
+Infection after menopause is common, as the vagina doesn’t produce as much anti-bacterial mucus.